rfnaufal/data-playground/GCP/guide/03-biglake.md

 #### Task 2.
 Set up access to a Cloud Storage data lake

-The new connection resource read-only access to the Cloud Storage data lake so that BigQuery can access Cloud Storage files on behalf of users.
+Allow the connection resource read-only access so BigQuery can read files on your behalf.

 <img src="ss/biglake/03-iam.png" width=60%>